teminl/sweco-digital-platforms/README.md

 # Sweco Bootstrap

 Containing the Sweco Visual Guidelines 2016 with logotype, fonts, colors, application icons and svg:s.
 How to use Visual Guidelines, ask [sweco-sepros](https://github.com/sweco-sepros)

-### Sweco Bootstrap example page, gh-pages

-[Sweco Bootstrap example page](http://sweco.github.io/6613-sweco-bootstrap/) containing HTML example elements.

 ### Frameworks and dependencies